-I enjoyed reading about Chennai of 90s and its peculiarities in the book, though some were stereotypes.
-I couldn’t get the image out of head of Ananya giving a smooch to Krish in Rathna Stores of T. Nagar.
-I have lived many years opposite to the shop in Ranganathan Street during 80s & early 90s and I can imagine the scene that this would have caused if happened for real.
+I enjoyed reading about Chennai of the 90s and its peculiarities in the book, though some were stereotypes.
+I couldn’t get the image out of the head of Ananya giving a smooch to Krish in Rathna Stores of T. Nagar.
+I have lived many years opposite the shop on Ranganathan Street during the 80s & early 90s and I can imagine the scene that this would have caused if happened for real.
 You can tell a nuclear bomb got dropped in that conservative atmosphere and chances are that some will believe you, but no one will believe this of happening ever.
-Similarly there is good humour of Bhagat at display when he takes a self dig at his community when Krish says “I ordered paneer pao–bhaji with extra butter and a lassi on the side.
+Similarly, there is good humour in Bhagat at the display when he takes a self-dig at his community when Krish says “I ordered paneer pao–bhaji with extra butter and a lassi on the side.
 Nothing soothes an upset Punjabi like dairy products” and when he observes “It is cruel to keep Punjabis away from their food at a wedding, especially when most of them had no stake in the car anyway”.
 Bhagat captures Tambram’s obsession with IIT when he says “Ananya had told me that my IIT tag was the only silver lining in my otherwise status in their family”.

 The book starts with fun but loses steam pretty quickly.
 I felt the characters lack depth, the scenes familiar to his previous books and the parents’ resistance stale.
 The plot reminded me of the Bollywood Gold standard on Romance DDLJ (Dilwale Dulhania Le Jayenge) and a few Tamil films including Poovellam Kettuppar starring Jyothika & Suriya and Kanave Kalaiyadhe starring Simran & Murali several times.
 The relatives on both sides and Krish’s father’s aloofness from the family all were cliches for comfort.